Vyral/greg-mcdaniel/_posts/2020-03-05-interviewing-marty-breen-owner-of-forward-motion.md

   - Real Estate
 excerpt: >-
-  Today I’m at Forward Motion, a running shoe store, interviewing the owner, Marty, about how he helps people with their running issues.
+  Today I’m at Forward Motion, a running shoe store, interviewing the owner, Marty Breen, about how he helps people with their running issues.
 enclosure:
 pullquote:
 enclosure_type: video/mp4